morskyjezek/jezek-site/_posts/2022-05-12-career-update.md

 presents a chance to facilitate training for archivists and digital curators.

 I have a longtime connection to the University of Michigan.
-It is my alma mater, and notwithstanding its episodes of shameful and disappointing sexual misconduct (to put it diplomatically), I remain optimistic (possibly naively) that the university as a social institution still has potential to make the world better through education and knowledge production. <!-- Of course, it's more complicated: The reputation of U-M has been tarnished by [leadership]() [missteps](), a seemingly [rampant]() and [ongoing]() culture of [sexual misconduct]() (to put it diplomatically), poor handling of the p ndemic, and a research apparatus that cares more about money than the creation of knowledge.-->
+It is my alma mater, and notwithstanding the shameful and disappointing sexual misconduct (to put it diplomatically) in the news recently, I remain optimistic that the university as a social institution still has potential to make the world better through education and knowledge production.
 I hope to be part of the effort to move the U and its culture in ethical, egalitarian, and inclusive directions.

-I have a great regard for many of the positive social and cultural values that I see in the state universities of the Midwest, including educational breadth, increasing access to knowledge for more people, and sharing critical thought, culture, and language through teaching.
+I have a great regard for many of the positive social and cultural values that I see in the state universities of the Midwest, including educational breadth, increasing access to knowledge for more people, and sharing critical thought, culture, and knowledge through teaching.
-Aside from the problematic settler colonialism behind the Land-Grant College Act, the fundamental focus of the state university on service to **all** people in the state appeals to me.
+Aside from the problematic settler colonialism behind the Land-Grant College Acts, the fundamental focus of the state university on service to **all** people in the state appeals to me.
 That said, University of Michigan in fact predates the federal land grant legislation, having